nervosnetwork/rfcs/rfcs/0000-address-format/0000-address-format.md

 ## Abstract

-CKB Address Format is an application level [lock script][script-define] display recommendation.
-The lock script consists of three key parameters, including version, args, and binary_hash.
+CKB Address Format is an application level lock script display recommendation.
+The lock script consists of two key parameters, including *code hash* and *arguments*.
 In the consideration of user experience, it is necessary to wrap the raw data structure into a verifiable and extensible format.

 ## Solution

-CKB Address Format follows [Bitcoin base32 address format (BIP-173)][bip173] rules, which add a version prefix to the payload, and wrap them in **Bech32** encoding and a [BCH checksum][bch].
+CKB Address Format follows [Bitcoin base32 address format (BIP-173)][bip173] rules, which wraps code_hash ahd args in **Bech32** encoding and a [BCH checksum][bch].

 A Bech32 string is at most 90 characters long and consists of the **human-readable part**, the **separator**, and the **data part**.
 The last 6 characters of data part is checksum.
 The data part is base32 encoded.
 Here is the readable translation of base32 encoding table.